 It’s my pleasure to introduce to you my good friend, Débora Fontenelle, as the writer of this post.
-She attended the Federal University of Rio de Janeiro, Brazil, and earned a language teacher diploma for Portuguese and English.
-Thank you Debbie for writing this great and clarifying post about the two versions of Portuguese.
+She attended the Federal University of Rio de Janeiro, Brazil, and earned a language teacher diploma for both Portuguese and English.
+Thank you, Debbie, for writing this great and clarifying post about the differences between Brazilian and European Portuguese.

-Foreigners interested in learning Portuguese may wonder if there are a lot of differences between the Portuguese spoken in Brazil that spoken in Portugal, and which one they should choose to study.
+I’m sure that foreigners interested in learning Portuguese may wonder if there are a lot of differences between the Portuguese spoken in Brazil that spoken in Portugal, and which one they should choose to study.
 Undoubtedly, there is a lot to talk about this subject.
-Despite the existing differences, though, there is no interference in the standard communication between Brazilians and Portuguese people.
+Despite the existing differences, though, there is no interference in the standard communication between Brazilians and the Portuguese people.

 However, after the Portuguese Orthographic Reform, which took place in 2009, to unify the spelling in the eight countries whose official language is Portuguese – Portugal, Brazil, Cape Verde, Guinea-Bissau, Mozambique, Angola, and São Tomé and Príncipe, the differences can be more easily noticed in conversation, in terms of phonetics, vocabulary and sentence structure.
 Let us see some examples.

-Você, in Brazil, is an informal way of treatment, and it is not appropriate for a young person to use it when addressing an older one, or when someone in a work environment is addressing another of a higher hierarchy.
+Você is an informal way of treatment used in Brazil, and it is not appropriate for a young person to use it when addressing an older one, or when someone in a work environment is addressing another of a higher hierarchy.
 In this case, the preferable form would o senhor (sir) ou a senhora (madam) which are third-person pronouns, but function as second-person ones.
 In other situations, you can always use você which is a second-person pronoun, but the verb that follows it conjugates as third-person.

-No matter which version of Portuguese you choose to learn, either European or Portuguese, you will be able to communicate with local native speakers in both countries, provided you learn about the differences and prepare for them.
+No matter which version you choose to learn, either European or Brazilian Portuguese, you will be able to communicate with local native speakers in both countries, provided you learn about the local vocabulary use.